Wednesday of Week 1 of Ordinary Time – First Reading

 Commentary on Hebrews 2:14-18

-Jesus shares with us “the same blood and flesh”.
-In this way, as one of us, he could offer his life in death to set us free from the power of death, namely the Devil.
+The readings from Hebrews continue to emphasise the reality of the Incarnation and Christ’s total solidarity with peoples everywhere.
+Jesus shares with us the same “blood and flesh”.
+In this way, as one of us, he could offer his life and death to set us free from the power of death, namely the Devil.
 It is the power of evil which brings real death to people, a death that separates us forever from the love of God.
 By his own physical death and resurrection, Jesus liberated us from the fear of that death from which there is no escape.
 That death comes when, through our self-distancing from God, we are caught in a world without life or love.

-The Son, in his humanity, did not identify with the angels.
 Rather, he took his descent from Abraham as did all his fellow-Jews (and remember that this letter was being written for Christians who were Jews):

-There is one area, of course, in which he is unlike us – Jesus was totally free of doing evil or wrong in any form.
+There is one area, of course, in which he is unlike us—Jesus was totally free of doing evil or wrong in any form.
 It was precisely because of this that, while in every other respect one of us, he could be our intercessory priest and effectively plead with the Father on our behalf.
 It was only as one of us, though without sin, that he could offer a priestly sacrifice of atonement and reconciliation for all our sin.

 And are we surprised at the next sentence?